zishon89us/xero-dashboard/README.md

-#Bootstrap Dashboard
+#Xero Payroll Dashboard

+##What is inside

+Dashboard shows table of Payruns and allows you to see desired months data.
+It also shows Employess details along with Salary Information.
+It also shows info in PKR.

+Dashboard shows 2 graphs about NetPay and Employment nature respectively.

-How to run app:
+##How to run app

-npm install -g grunt grunt-cli //installs grunt npm install https://github.com/zishon89us/xero.git //extended xero node.js module grunt init // installs node_modules and bower_components grunt start //starts app
+ `> npm install`

+Above command will `preinstall` xero-api module (https://github.com/zishon89us/xero) and `postinstall` bower_components and run server at Port 3000.

-Note: This app uses mongodb so make sure is running.
+Note: This app uses mongodb so make sure mongo server is running.